Skip to main content

 Supported Connection Profiles and Ports

-Files.com supports both implicit and explicit mode FTP and FTPS.
-FTP uses well-known ports to infer the exact connection profile.
+Files.com supports both implicit and explicit security along with active and passive mode connections, using well-known ports to infer the exact connection profile.

 • FTPS (implicit FTP over TLS) on ports 990 and 3990